 Months of entry

-The MA in International Development at Warwick seeks to introduce you to these debates and questions.
+This programme will introduce you to these debates and questions.
 Theoretical work and empirical work are not separate exercises.
-Practical problems stimulate theory construction, and theories inform the ways that we handle substantive issues.
+Practical problems stimulate theory construction, and theories inform the ways in which we handle substantive issues.
 Theory that lacks bearing on practice is irrelevant.
 Action that lacks theoretical clarity and coherence is confused and ineffective.